 9 Best Essential Oils to Defeat Allergies (No Side Effects)

 Let’s admit it- many of us battle with different allergies nearly year round.
 If you are one of them, you must know that allergies trigger when the body’s immune system becomes sensitized and overreacts to a particular reason.
-One of the most common type of allergies is seasonal allergies.
+One of the most common types of allergies is seasonal allergies.
 Essential oils for allergies have a power to chemically support the body and strengthen the immunity system.
-These oils can be used in variety of ways.
-Best ways to use include diffusing them into air, applying the diluted oil to the skin, spraying them in the air, using them in bath and inhaling them directly.
+These oils can be used in a variety of ways.
+Best ways to use include diffusing them into the air, applying the diluted oil to the skin, spraying them in the air, using them in the bath and inhaling them directly.
 If you also wish to incorporate these essential oils into your life, here are some of them-

 Best Essential Oils for Allergies